Last updated on May 14th, 2019

 If this is your situation, it is imperative that you speak with an experienced immigration attorney as soon as possible.

-If you have any questions regarding your eligibility for a green card or you are ready to get the ball rolling with you adjustment application, Tingen and Williams can help you.
-Contact us today for a consultation.
+If you have any questions regarding your eligibility for a green card, or you are ready to get the ball rolling with your adjustment application, you should speak with an attorney immediately.

 With the proper planning you may able to gain legal permanent residency.